 - ½ teaspoon salt

 - Place the halved garlic cloves on a piece of foil and drizzle with one tablespoon of olive oil.
 Sprinkle with salt and pepper.

 - Add the garlic to the smoker.
 Smoke for 90 minutes on medium (225 degrees).

-- Enclose in the foil and cook for about 1 more hour until the garlic is softened.
+- Enclose in the foil, add the remaining oil, and cook for about 1 more hour until the garlic is softened.